 In what was another surprise to me, I discovered that the internet, at least WordPress does not seem to “like” png file types very much.
 Particularly large size png’s.
 Again, I’m not complaining, it is just what I’ve found to be how the internet works.

 So, considering all these issues about optically high quality images that I discuss above, I decided to upload large size PNG files to the website and then make them available for download.
 My suggestion is not to try opening these large size PNG files with your web-browser because it will take a long time to open them and frequently your web-browser will decide that it just isn’t going to open these files.
 The process I am suggesting instead is that you download these large size PNG files to your local hard drive and then open them with an image processing program that you have on your local computer.

 I decided that to allow this to work reasonably, that I would create a smaller jpg or small png version of these images and let them display on the webpage and your web-browser should be able to open and display these smaller size versions of the image.
 Then, as you look at the image, if you find that you have the curiosity to view an optically very high quality version of a particular image, then you can click the spot to let the website download to you the large size PNG file of the image.

 There are so many parts of this Pistonrobot and I really want all of them to be visible so people can understand how the robot works.
 There are many smaller parts and spaces of the robot where other larger parts or structural elements surround these smaller spaces and the effect is that shadows are present and smaller areas cannot be well seen.
-This can be helped by running up the light brightness and choosing the type of light tent that is used, KeyShot lets one do this.
+This can be helped by altering how the rendering program handles illumination settings.
+I found with KeyShot I can increase the light brightness and choose a light environment that favors intense lighting.